neuraptic/nexusml/docs/concepts.md

 An example represents a data point used for training the AI model.
 It contains the values taken by the data point for all the inputs, outputs, and metadata defined in the task schema.

-### Services

-A service in NexusML is an abstraction of a job that covers a specific stage of the ML lifecycle within the task.

-- *Inference Service*: Deploys and serves AI models in production environments.
-- *Testing Service*: Deploys and serves AI models in testing environments.
-It is useful to evaluate the performance of AI models before deploying them in production.
-- *Continual Learning Service*: Updates and retrains AI models with new data.
-- *Active Learning Service*: Proactively selects the most informative data samples encountered in production for human labeling.
-- *Monitoring Service*: Detects anomalies in the AI model behavior.

 ### Prediction Logs

 Prediction logs are records of the predictions made by the Inference Service and the Testing Service.